Xeriscaping: Mastering the art of Water-wise Landscaping

 But more than water conservation, xeriscaping is a concept that comes with numerous benefits.
 By implementing Xeriscape principles, homeowners can:

-Save Water:- Xeriscape landscaping can save between 50-75% of water, thus helping homeowners do their part in conserving one of our most precious resources.
+Save Water: Xeriscape landscaping can save 50-75% of water, helping homeowners conserve one of our most precious resources.

-Increase Property Value:- Xeriscape landscaping improves a property’s aesthetics and increases its market value.
+Increase Property Value: Xeriscape landscaping improves a property’s aesthetics and market value.
 Potential buyers often find the minimal maintenance aspect of xeriscape gardens as comfortable.

 Xeriscape Ideas: Creating a Water-Wise Oasis